ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 test example howto connect SD card reader/writer

-test a rotary encoder, maybe use the 3 input only pins? (or maybe make a nano i2c encoder)
+test a rotary encoder, maybe use the 3 input only pins? (or maybe make a nano i2c rotary encoder)

+replace the arduino mega with ethernetshield http://arduino.tk:8888/HC.htm?file=27-3-21.CSV